 In memory of my father, Avraham ben Shlomo Zalman, Z”L“

-The chapter of the Bible called Chukat [“Statutes”] is disastrous, filled with confoundment, contradiction, and despair.
-It begins with the brain-bending formula for cleansing us from touching a dead body, the red heifer, for which there has never been a rational explanation.
-Then come calamity after calamity.
-In this one chapter, Miriam and Aaron, Moses’ sister and brother, two of the greatest prophets, die.
-This is a national calamity for the Israelites but an inconceivable personal tragedy for Moses, whose grief must have been enormous but is not even mentioned.
+The chapter of the Torah called Chukat [Numbers 19:1-22:1 – “Statutes”] is disastrous, filled with confusion, contradiction, and despair.
+It begins with a brain-bending formula for purification which no one has convincingly explained: the red heifer.
+It is followed by calamity after calamity.
+Miriam and Aaron, Moses’ sister and brother, two of the greatest prophets, die.
+This is a national tragedy for the Israelites but an inconceivably painful personal loss for Moses.
 I have one brother and one sister.
-I can only imagine what Moses felt at losing both his.
-Yet, in the same chapter, God delivers what is also tantamount to Moses’ own death sentence: he will die before entering the Promised Land.
+I can only imagine what Moses felt.
+Yet, his grief isn’t even mentioned, maybe because the storyhas to move on to a lot more dismal news for Moses.
+In the same chapter, God delivers what is tantamount to Moses’ own death sentence: he will die before entering the Promised Land.

 So which is it?
 Is Chukat a dispiriting narrative of defeat, death, and despair?
 Or is it a tale of thirst slaked and pilgrims rewarded?
 Is it meant to afflict us with the feeling of wandering desolated wasteland, or is it fertile with flowing waters, mayim chaim, ‘living water’ as the Torah calls it here?